JazTB/html-preprocessor/README.md

 # html-preprocessor
 Preprocesses HTML files to allow cross-site file-includes and similar conveniences without needing to touch javascript.

+NOTE: Do not expect this to be fast.
+Back up everything before using this, it _may_ munch your files.

 ## Usage
 Run this on a directory which contains `static_site.json`